Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 When the cloud passed over, Jesus was again alone with his followers, and together they departed the hillside, The disciples were to listen to him, but was there anything else that he had to say that he had not said before?

 One day a man, who may or may not have been a follower, but was a man well familiar with the laws set down by Moses, approached Jesus to ask him a question.
 He wanted to know which of the commandments did Jesus think was the greatest.
 Jesus told him that he should love God with all his heart, love God with all his mind, love God with all his soul and all his strength.
 He added that he should love his neighbor as he loves himself.
-The man departed, happy with the answer Jesus had given him.
+Hearing these age old, yet eternally pertinent ideas, the man departed, happy with the answer Jesus had given him.

 Light and Lightness